-Further information can be found on the Scottish Water website in the leaflet ‘Lead Explained’
+Further information can be found on the Scottish Water website.

 The Drinking Water Quality Regulator for Scotland website has more information about lead in drinking water including private water supplies.

 Local council Environmental Health Officers have an awareness of private water supplies in their areas.
-You can find contact details for your local council on the CoSLA website.
+You can find contact details for your local council through the CoSLA website.